joshbruce/content-joshbruce.com/content/software-development/why-dont-you-use/content.md

 That's when I came to the three content type model.

-## De-coupling
+## Decoupling

 The longer you let someone or something else do things for you, the more coupled you will become.
 Something I'm seeing a lot of in the software development space is "modernization" efforts.

 Moving clients from database A to database B or micro-services instead of monoliths.

-To pick on WordPress again, it used to be that WordPress would create a whole database architecture for you.
+To pick on WordPress again, it used to be that WordPress would create a whole database architecture for you (don't know if that's still the case).
 The more content you created, the more it was tightly coupled to that database architecture and, by extension, to WordPress.
-It got to the point that many of the other content management applications had scripts that would perform database migrations from WordPress (or other other popular tools).
+It got to the point that many of the other content management applications had scripts that would perform database migrations from WordPress (or other popular tools).

 Of course, you're basically getting a divorce and immediately remarrying someone else with similar baggage.

-As I've mentioned, this site doesn't use a database, it uses the file system; kind of like a traditional website build from 1998 or, if you're into static website generators, it's like that from a content perspective.
+As of this writing, this site doesn't use a database, it uses the file system; kind of like a traditional website build from 1998 or, if you're into static website generators, it's like that from a content perspective.
 From a presentation perspective, there are a few hundred lines of site-specific code I maintain.
 For the most part they're plain PHP or using libraries I also write and maintain in a similar "only solve problems you have" spirit.
-So, if I decide to decouple from Laravel, I can do it pretty easily.
-In fact, I can even go old-school dynamic PHP site if I want.

 The most annoying part for me right now is getting all my content wrangled back into this site.
-Beyond that, it's just leveraging what the Internet is good for.
+Beyond that, the site's just leveraging what the Internet is good for.
 Receiving requests and returning bit steams; mostly in the form of plain-text.